 - Parasites: There is a tiny mite called demodex folliculorum that has been found in the skin areas of patients affected by rosacea.
 While Demodex folliculorum are found on the skin of all humans, they frequently occur in greater numbers in those with rosacea.
 It is thought that these critters may take up residence in the hair follicles, and clog up the sebaceous glands.
 There has been much discussion as to whether or not they actually cause rosacea.
 Evidence appears to be mounting that an overabundance of Demodex may possibly trigger an immune response in people with rosacea, or that the inflammation may be caused by certain bacteria associated with the mites.
 Demodex folliculorum‘s true connection to rosacea may be linked to a distinct bacterium associated with the mites, called Bacillus oleronius.
 In a study funded by the NRS, Dr. Kevin Kavanagh and colleagues at the National University of Ireland-Maynooth found that B. oleronius stimulated an inflammatory response in 79 percent of study patients with subtype 2 (papulopustular) rosacea.

-- Gut Related Issues: Research has found an link between certain skin disorders — rosacea, acne, dermatitis and psoriasis — and inflammatory gastrointestinal tract issues.
-An overactive immune system that causes autoimmune reactions might be an important contributor to both skin and digestive issues, including leaky gut syndrome, ulcerative colitis, SIBO symptoms, celiac disease and Crohn’s disease.
-People who suffer from these digestive concerns show higher levels of immunoreactive neurones in tissues and blood vessels that activate the inflammation process.
-This inflammation has the power to modify the structure of microbial (bacteria) populations that normally colonize the skin, protecting it from damage, redness and rashes.
+- Gut Related Issues: Research has found a link between certain skin disorders — rosacea, acne, dermatitis, and psoriasis — and inflammatory gastrointestinal tract issues.
+An overactive immune system that causes autoimmune reactions might be an important contributor to both skin and digestive issues, including leaky gut syndrome, ulcerative colitis, SIBO symptoms, celiac disease, and Crohn’s disease.
+People who suffer from these digestive concerns show higher levels of immunoreactive neurons in tissues and blood vessels that activate the inflammation process.
+This inflammation has the power to modify the structure of microbial (bacteria) populations that normally colonize the skin, protecting it from damage, redness, and rashes.

 - Alcohol does not cause rosacea: One of the slang terms for rosacea used to be “Brandy Nose,” based on the misconception that drinking excessive amounts of alcohol causes rosacea.
 Alcohol may cause the face to be flushed and definitely can make an existing case of rosacea worse, but it does not cause it.
 You can be a teetotaler and still suffer from rosacea.